cidetec-energy-storage/cideMOD/docs/source/modeling.rst

 .. rubric:: P4D

 Given the necesity of modeling details in 3D (for example current collector tabs), the normalization strategy, used to get a simpler mesh that could be generated with FEniCS does not work anymore.
 In this case it preferred to use the real geometry of the cell, generated with gmsh.
-Due to the disparity of scales in the real battery geometry and in order to incorporate contributions from all the residuals in a proper way, the equations are non-dimensionalized.
-This makes it possible real battery geometry representations, but as a consequence, each time the geometry changes, the mesh needs to change, and the FEniCS engine has to recompile part of the solver code.
+Due to the disparity of scales in the real cell geometry and in order to incorporate contributions from all the residuals in a proper way, the equations are non-dimensionalized.
+This makes it possible real cell geometry representations, but as a consequence, each time the geometry changes, the mesh needs to change, and the FEniCS engine has to recompile part of the solver code.

 Formulation details